Lucchese crime family: Current leadership

 Although in prison for life, Victor Amuso remains the official boss of the Lucchese crime family.

 On March 27, 2018, Lucchese crime family soldier, Dominick Capelli, and nine associates were arrested as part of Operation "The Vig Is Up".
 Attorney General Eric T. Schneiderman announced that it was the biggest loan sharking case investigated by the United States Attorney General Office.
 Over 47 people were identified as loansharking victims, who were allegedly charged exorbitant weekly loan rates averaging over 200 percent per year, effectively creating a high-cost debt trap for all individuals taking out such loans.
 The accused were alleged to have operated out of New Rochelle, New York and the Bronx.
-It was also said that the defendants ran an illegal bookmaking operation which generated over $1.5 million in annual wagers.
+It was also said that the defendants ran an illegal bookmaking operation that generated over $1.5 million in annual wagers.

-In a separate indictment in April 2018, Lucchese soldier Anthony Grado and associate Lawrence "Fat Larry" Tranese were arrested for forcing a doctor to prescribe them with over 230,000 oxycodone pills from 2011 through to 2013.
+In a separate indictment in April 2018, Lucchese soldier Anthony Grado and associate Lawrence "Fat Larry" Tranese were arrested for forcing a doctor to prescribe them with over 230,000 oxycodone pills from 2011 through 2013.
 It was noted that Grado ordered one of his peers to stab the unidentified Brooklyn-based doctor during a visit, who complied with the task.
 Grado was recorded threatening the doctor, saying, "If the prescriptions go in anybody’s hands besides mine, I’ll put a bullet right in your head”.
 Both men pleaded guilty on April 5, 2018.
 The investigation was conducted by wiretaps, surveillance cameras, car bugs, undercover officers, hidden cameras and cost over $1 million.
 Grado was sentenced to 12 years imprisonment and Tranese to over three years.

 In October 2018, associate Vincent Zito was murdered at his home in Sheepshead Bay, Brooklyn.
 He was found shot twice in the back of his head and a handgun was recovered beside his body.
 Zito was allegedly a loanshark.
 His brother Anthony Zito was jailed for extortion in 1971 and was a known associate of current Lucchese boss Vic Amuso.